Technical Support

 ㆍProduct: Wearable Robot

-PDF File Download (Click)
+Download PDF File about Wearble Robot Design (Click)

 Establishing a dynamic model of human body is essential in order to design dynamic model of wearable robot that a human can actually wear.
-Also, whether the robot can take all the necessary postures in various situations must be checked.
+Also, whether the wearble robot can take all the necessary postures in various situations must be checked.

 This is done by estimating necessary torques of robot actuators according to the human body movements after attaching the wearable robot to the human body model and by checking the ROM (Range of Motion) of each joint.